Skip to main content

 A good CMS should support both mobile and large desktop screens with a responsive and easy to use admin console.
 Remember, satisfied users are productive users!

-Make sure that it’s easy to manage how different content, like articles, will be presented on your website without coding.
+Make sure that it’s easy to manage how different content, like articles and events, will be presented on your website without coding.

 Marketing tools like Google Analytics, Tag Manager, HubSpot etc. are essential force multipliers for your business and a key weapon in your marketing arsenal.
 They also shouldn’t be a chore to integrate with your CMS.
-Look for a platform with ready-made integrations to get the full value out of your favourite tools.
+Look for a platform with ready made integrations to get the full value of your favorite tools.

-Trying on changes to your website’s format and layout should be a quick and easy operation.
-No long waiting between making a change and seeing the impact.
+Seeing changes to your website’s format and layout should be a quick and easy operation.
+There should be no long wait between making a change and seeing the impact.

 Support for User Generated Content